oilyquack/Spotify-Dashboard/README.md

 Build an app of your choice.

 - You are free to use any technologies covered so far.
 You are welcome to try new technologies you find interesting.
 - Keep it simple.
-Aim to get the core functionality working on day one.
+Aim to get the basic functionality working on day one.
 You can then extend it on days two and three.
 - Use pen and paper to draw a diagram of the layout before starting to code.
 - Think about how to organise your data in advance
 - Make sure your app is responsive
+- Commit frequently
+- Create pull request at the end
 - Keep it simple

 ## Technical notes